 Duration: 5 - 5.5 hours

-This is both a convenient and an affordable way to get from Florence to Amalfi.
+This is both a convenient and affordable way to get from Florence to Amalfi.

 Take Trenitalia or Italo's high-speed train to Salerno's train station.
 Once in Salerno, the walk from the train station to the port, Porto di Salerno, is less than 3 minutes.
 Both Travelmar and NLG run ferries between Salerno and Amalfi (40 minutes).
 Make sure to arrive on time as ferries are not particularly frequent during the day.
 Moreover, because the ride offers a panoramic view of the Amalfi coast, arriving even earlier gives you the chance to secure a seat on the top deck.
 In terms of comfort, Italian ferry services are known to be clean and prompt, and bar and toilet amenities are available on board.

-Similar to the previous option, you can swap Salerno with Naples as both cities have ports with daily ferries to the town of Amalfi.
-Salerno is a favorable option as the distance between the Naples train station and its Molo Beverello port requires a taxi, whereas in Salerno the port is a very short walk from the station.
-If the Salerno train and ferry arrangement does not work with your schedule, you may decide to look into Naples.
+Similar to the previous option, you can swap Salerno with Naples, as both cities have ports with daily ferries to the town of Amalfi.
+Salerno is a favorable option as the distance between the Naples train station and its Molo Beverello port requires a taxi, whereas, in Salerno, the port is a very short walk from the station.
+If the Salerno train and ferry arrangement do not work with your schedule, you may decide to look into Naples.

 Duration: 5.5 - 6 hours (more with stops and traffic)

-Potential stops along the way include Rome for cacio e pepe (more ideas in this Ultimate Guide to Rome), Naples, and Pompeii, though it is recommended that you make your way directly to Amalfi before sunset when driving those narrow hairpin turns becomes increasingly difficult.
+Potential stops along the way include Rome for cacio e pepe.
+Lo'steria in the Ponte Milvio neighborhood of Rome is a restaurant well known for this classic dish.
+More ideas of things to do in Rome are included in this Ultimate Guide to Rome.
+Other stops could include Naples or Pompeii, though it is recommended that you make your way directly to Amalfi before sunset when driving those narrow hairpin turns becomes increasingly difficult.